Burgers equation from non-thermal stationary states in nearly-integrable gases: Applications

 In the upper part of Fig.~\ref{TwoTubesPlot} we present comparison of the diffusion coefficient computed in the RTA with the diffusion coefficient computed using the full collision integral for the two (Lieb--Liniger) tubes system~\footnote{The inter-tube interaction potential was chosen to be a Gaussian potential $V(x) = V_0 e^{-\left(x/x_r\right)^2} / (\sqrt{\pi} \, x_r)$ with $x_r = 2$.
-Constant $V_0$ can be expressed as $\tauib^{-1} = 2 A_0^2 m / \hbar$~\cite{prethermalization}.
+Constant $V_0$ can be expressed as $\tauib^{-1} = 2 A_0^2 m / \hbar$~\cite{Lebek2024}.
 For the purpose of numerical computations we set $m = 1$.
 Characteristic relaxation time is extracted from spectrum of the linearized collision integral in the limit $\varrho \to 0$.}.
 For more detailed description of the numerical procedure we refer to the Appendix~\ref{app:numerical}.
 For the analyzed system we observe that RTA gives a good approximation of the diffusion coefficient.
-In the lower panel figure~\ref{TwoTubesPlot} we present numerically-computed $\nu$ for the reference tube in an asymmetric Bragg split state, i.e., state of the form
+In the lower panel figure~\ref{TwoTubesPlot} we present numerically-computed $\nu$ for the bath tube in an asymmetric Bragg-split state, i.e., state of the form

-where $\thm{\rhop}$ is a Gibbs thermal state, $\eta \in [0, 1]$ is an imbalance parameter and $\Delta$ fixes the peak separation.
+where $\thm{\rhop}$ is a Gibbs thermal state, $b \in [0, 1]$ is an asymmetry parameter and $\lambda_B$ fixes the peak separation.
 Numerically computing $u'$, we find that its value varies over several orders of magnitude, depending on the environmental tube's state.
-Largest values of $u'$ were found for small temperatures and small Bragg peaks overlap region.
+We find that $u'$ attains the largest values in the regime of low temperatures, with $\lambda_b$ being slightly smaller than $({\rm width \; of \;}\thm{\rhop}) / 2$, meaning that left and right peaks minimally overlap with each other.

 Let us now present a qualitative way of deriving the diffusion coefficient for a classical thermal case.
 Suppose we have a viscous stationary fluid.
 A slowly moving particle experiences then a Stokes drag $F_d = -\zeta \, u$ where $u$ is the particle's velocity and $\zeta$ is friction.
 Under such assumption the total force acting on the particle is $F = F_p + F_d$, where $F_p = - a \, \partial_x P$ is a force exerted by the pressure gradient on a particle of size (length) $a$.
 The net force $F$ will cause the particle to accelerate towards the terminal velocity fixed by the condition $F = 0$.
 Thus, assuming the particle to reach the terminal velocity quickly, we get a relation between velocity of the particle and the pressure gradient